 Additionally, William Hill has been approved to offer online betting, but there is no indication that it is moving forward at this time.

 If WV doesn’t get at least one into the market before football, it’s going to lose a lot of money.
-Retail sportsbooks are helpful, but states need mobile apps to sustain consistent betting.
+Retail sportsbooks are helpful, but states need sports betting apps to sustain consistent betting.

 A lot of residents in the northern part of the state may choose to utilize one of the online sportsbooks in Pennsylvania.
 The Keystone State now offers four online options, with more on the way.